ardent-development/a3x5-variable/README.md

  * No ascenders or descenders: all characters fit between baseline and x-height
  * No intentionally decorative features
  * Character Size:
-   * Width: 3 - 5 pixels, depending on complexity
+   * Width: 3 - 5 pixels, depending on character complexity
    * Height: 5 pixels

 ## Character Set